-Today, most store bought breads get a bad wrap, and with good reason.
-They are often filled with sugars (like corn syrup), colours, potassium bromate (which is banned nearly everywhere but the west), and l’cysteine which is made from either chicken feathers or human hair!!
-Beyond these, they often contain a trove of ingredients you’d never want in your kitchen let alone your body.
-Homemade bread (specially sourdough) on the other hand is a different story, and for me it’s a love affair.
+Today, most store-bought bread gets a bad wrap, and with good reason.
+They are often filled with sugars (like corn syrup), colours, potassium bromate (which is banned nearly everywhere but the west), and l'cysteine which is made from either chicken feathers or human hair!!
+Beyond these, they often contain a trove of ingredients you'd never want in your kitchen let alone your body.
+Homemade bread (especially sourdough) on the other hand is a different story, and for me, it’s a love affair.

 In an age where gluten and bread are often seen as evils, sourdough is like the shining star that can prevail.
-Unlike yeasted breads which are rushed for proofing and often loaded with a mile long list of ingredients, homemade sourdough is a slow process that involves fermentation and basically just three ingredients- flour, water, and salt.
-The lengthy preparation means that the protein gluten is broken down by amino acids making it more digestible and suitable for those with gluten sensitivity (but still not suitable for celiacs – I will share a g/f sourdough soon).
-Plus it contains Lactobacillus which means the phytates found in flour are neutralized, allowing more minerals and vitamins to become available to you – happy tummy indeed!
+Unlike yeasted bread which is rushed for proofing and often loaded with a mile-long list of ingredients, homemade sourdough is a slow process that involves fermentation and basically just three ingredients- flour, water, and salt.
+The lengthy preparation means that the protein gluten is broken down by amino acids making it more digestible and suitable for those with gluten sensitivity.
+It is still not suitable for celiacs - I will share a gluten-free sourdough soon!
+Plus, it contains Lactobacillus.
+This means the phytates found in flour are neutralized, allowing more minerals and vitamins to become available to you.
+Happy tummy indeed!
 This lactic acid slows down the rate in which glucose is released into the blood meaning it even has a lower glycaemic index compared to yeasted bread.

-While just starting out, getting into bread making can indeed seem like such a daunting endeavour (especially when there is SUCH good bread around).
-I’ve decided to break down my “choose your own adventure” method just to show you how easy making nutritious bread can be.
+While just starting out, getting into bread making can indeed seem like such a daunting endeavour.
+I’ve decided to break down my "choose your own adventure" method just to show you how easy making nutritious bread can be.

-- FILTERED WATER – Anytime you ferment something in a city or urban environment, from pickle making to yogurt making, you’ll have to use filtered water.
+Anytime you ferment something in a city or urban environment, from pickle-making to yoghurt making, you'll have to use filtered water.
 Water additives like chlorine inhibit fermentation, so bottled or filtered is best.
-That being said, I’ve used city water and I still ended up with a tasty loaf of bread.
+That being said, I've used city water and I still ended up with a tasty loaf of bread.

-- CREATING A STARTER -You can make your own starter (The Kitchn has a great tutorial), or if you’re like me and put off by all this work, you can simply get some from an established batch.
-Many of the bakeries I’ve worked at will sell a coffee cups’ worth of starter for a couple of dollars – since they often compost so much of it daily – so don’t be afraid to ask your local bakery.
+You can make your own starter (The Kitchn has a great tutorial), or if you're like me and put off by all this work, you can simply get some from an established batch.
+Lots of the bakeries sell a coffee cups’ worth of starter for a couple of dollars, so don't be afraid to ask your local bakery.
 Another option is asking around in your friend groups or online.
-Most people won’t mind sharing a Tbsp. or enough to get you started.
+People won't mind sharing a tablespoon.
 Finally, if you find a group of avid bakers in your city, they will be thrilled to share, so check online for Facebook groups and express your interest.

 PROBLEMS THAT CAN ARISE WITH STARTER